 SUNY Downstate Medical Center is part of the public system of the State University of New York.
-The school is made up of multiple graduate level programs through the College of Medicine, College of Nursing, School of Public Health, and more.
+The school is made up of multiple graduate-level programs through the College of Medicine, College of Nursing, School of Public Health, and more.
 The college emphasizes the importance of diversity with programs strongly focused on delivering exceptional medical care to urban communities.
-The highly-rated graduate school offers access to the top medical facilities in the east coast for unique learning opportunities.
+The highly-rated graduate school offers access to the top medical facilities on the east coast for unique learning opportunities.

 3. James Madison University

 James Madison University has a Nurse-Midwifery MSN hybrid program available through a partnership with Shenandoah University.
 The MSN portion will be awarded through James Madison University while a post-graduate certificate in Nurse-Midwifery is provided through Shenandoah University.
 To meet all graduation requirements, nurses will need to finish online courses and enroll in an approved internship program.
 For the MSN degree, 22 credits will be needed while the post-graduate certificate requires 19 credits.
 For full-time students, the program can be finished within five semesters.
 In the nursing field, the James Madison University degree track has a reputation as one of the best online nurse-midwifery programs.